Don’t Let Your Immigration Status Stop You From Getting Hired In The U.S.

 Critical information that can make—or break—your chances of securing an employer-sponsored visa.
 The reality is, getting your visa isn’t a one-man job.
 It’s a collaborative effort that involves your potential employer, so it’s important to know how to educate your organization to get the support you need.
 That’s where the International PhD Community comes in.

 - Grasp the essentials of the H-1B process so you know what’s expected from you…and what’s expected from your employer.
-Thanks to your training modules, you’ll discover what it takes to secure an H-1B as well as an OPT STEM, helping you to educate your employer, alleviate concerns, and empower them to take action on your behalf.
+Thanks to your mentoring modules, you’ll discover what it takes to secure an H-1B as well as an OPT STEM, helping you to educate your employer, alleviate concerns, and empower them to take action on your behalf.

 - Understand how to collaborate with your future employer or other individuals to secure a visa.
-Your training program will explain when you need support from others to achieve your desired outcome.
+Your program will explain when you need support from others to achieve your desired outcome.

 - Know how to simplify the process of employing an international PhD for your future employer.
 Like we said, hiring a PhD who doesn’t have a Green Card is difficult for organizations.
 The International PhD Community comprehensively addresses your range of visa options so you can understand typical processes, prepare key documents, and become a source of guidance for your organization.

 - Read workbooks that systematically present information on different types of visas, demystifying an often confusing process.
-Each training module contains two workbooks for your benefit.
+Each module contains two workbooks for your benefit.
 Go through the workbooks slowly, carefully absorbing all the information, and consult their material again when questions arise.

-- Watch training videos with Dr. Arunodoy Sur and Dr. Isaiah Hankel.
+- Watch videos with Dr. Arunodoy Sur and Dr. Isaiah Hankel.
 Together, this dynamic team will uncomplicate the complex topic of securing your visa, offering important advice.
 For all videos, closed captioning is provided as well as video transcripts.

 Cement your newfound knowledge in a variety of ways.
 The International PhD Community isn’t about learning information that you’ll soon forget.
-Your training includes several ways to process and retain the information we present.
+Your course includes several ways to process and retain the information we present.

 - Listen to the audio version of your videos on-demand.
-Whether you want extra support for understanding the types of visas or you want to better understand your EB-1 options, you’ll be able to take your International PhD Community training on the road, to the gym, or around the house.
+Whether you want extra support for understanding the types of visas or you want to better understand your EB-1 options, you’ll be able to take your International PhD Community course on the road, to the gym, or around the house.

 - Take a quiz at the end of each workbook.
 Our short quizzes help you quickly gauge how well you’re understanding the material…so you identify areas you need to study more.
-You’ll also have more extensive exams following each module to cement your expertise and provide you with a certification of course completion….and pinpoint gaps in your knowledge.
+You’ll also have more extensive exams following each module to cement your expertise and provide you with acknowledgment of course completion….and pinpoint gaps in your knowledge.

 - Enjoy a free season pass to a webinar series, presented by experts, on relevant topics such as “How To Discuss Visa Options With Your Employer” and “The Latest Visa Updates You Need To Know”.

-Lifetime membership to your International PhD Community training and private online group.
+Lifetime membership to your International PhD Community mentoring and private online group.
 The reality is, even when you’ve successfully received your OPT or your H-1B, you’ll still need to address visa challenges until you receive your Green Card.
 The good news is, the International PhD Community is here to support you throughout the process.

 - Always enjoy access to our private online group, no matter what stage of the journey you’re in.
 Whether you’re requesting a waiver for your two-year foreign residency requirement or an extension for your H-1B, our exclusive online group—overseen by international PhDs—will be here to support you.

-- Reference your training materials at any time.
+- Reference your materials at any time.
 All it takes is a simple online log-in to read a workbook or watch a video.
 And—unlike some memberships—your membership never expires…and neither does your access to your International PhD Community materials.

 Check Out The Targeted Guidance The International PhD Community Provides.